Jun 27, 2013

 Though our 41,420-mile route network covers a lot of ground, there will be times when you want to ride somewhere in the U.S. we haven't mapped.
 Outside of doing an internet search on your proposed route, there are a few other tips I can offer that I hope will make your route creation process easier.

-Of course, I heartily suggest you begin your process by perusing our route network pdf.
-It is available as a download and though you may not use an entire route, mixing and matching a section here and there can speed up your research.
+Of course, I heartily suggest you begin your process by perusing our route network.
+It is available as a pdf download or to view online interactively and though you may not use an entire route, mixing and matching a section here and there can speed up your research.

 Every state Department of Transportation has a bicycle/pedestrian coordinator — even if they are not full time in this position, they will know the resources in their state better than anyone else.
 Nearly every state publishes a bicycle map of some sort they will send out for free.
 The coordinators or their state website often have more information available right there online or in print.
 And while the maps often aren't as detailed as ours, they generally offer suggested roads for cycling through their state.
 The Pedestrian and Bicycle Information Center maintains a webpage of contact information for each state.